Everything you need to know for an Oregon Coast Road Trip!

-- Bridgewater Fish House – Sip elegant cocktails and dine on delicious seafood, steaks, pastas and more in the heart of Florence’s Historic Old Town at this classic coastal spot.
+- Bridgewater Fish House – Sip elegant cocktails and dine on delicious seafood, steaks, pasta, and more in the heart of Florence’s Historic Old Town at this classic coastal spot.

-- Guided Sand Rail Tour – ride through the amazing sand dunes through a guided tour.
+- Guided Sand Rail Tour – ride through the amazing sand dunes on a guided tour.

 - Historic Old Town

-Where to Stay: Driftwood Shores Resort and Conference Center – amazing oceanfront rooms with private balconies.
+Driftwood Shores Resort and Conference Center – amazing oceanfront rooms with private balconies.
 You can even get rooms with kitchens or fireplaces.
-Be sure to grab a meal at Surfside Restaurant and Lounge.

 The South Coast is more rugged and mountainous.
 It’s generally known to be warmer and sunnier than the North and Central coast (maybe because it’s closer to California).
 You will start seeing more redwoods, cedar, Douglas-fir forests, and plenty of sand dunes.